GP-4u

-The GP-4u (Russian: Гражда́нский Противога́з-4у, tr.
-Grazhdanskii Protivogaz-4u) gas mask was one of the most widely produced gas masks in the USSR.
+The GP-4u (Russian: Гражда́нский Противога́з-4у, Grazhdanskii Protivogaz-4u) gas mask launched in year 1955, it was one of the most widely mass produced gas masks in the USSR at the time.

-The civilian GP-4u gas mask consists of the face-piece, the hose and a cylinder-shaped filter, which is screwed onto the end of the hose.
-As the wearer breathes in air, the filter gets rid of certain poisonous materials as well as toxins and microorganisms.
+The civilian GP-4u gas mask consists of the facepiece, the hose and a cylinder-shaped filter, which is screwed onto the end of the hose.
+As the wearer breathes in air, the filter removes certain poisonous materials including toxins and microorganisms.

-The face-piece of the mask consists of rubber that comes in three colors: Black, White and green, the green being the most common color found on GP-4u gas masks, as well as two round glass lenses attached to the face-piece via metal.
+The facepiece of the mask consists of rubber that comes in three colors: black, white and green, the green being the most common color found on GP-4u gas masks, as well as two round glass lenses attached to the face-piece via metal.
 On the bottom side of the gas mask is the inhale-valve (on the front) which is where the hose starts, and an exhale valve behind it.
-The face-piece serves for filtered air to get through into the wearer's lungs without interfering with outside chemicals, microorganisms and toxins, as well as protection of the eyes and face-organs of the wearer.
+The facepiece filters air and protects the wearer's lungs, eyes, and facial features from external contaminants.

-The hose, which is permanently attached at the top to the inhale-valve and can have the bottom part be attached to the filter.
-The hose serves for nothing more than to safely transport air that went through the filter to the inhale-valve where it will be inhaled by the wearer.
+The hose is permanently attached to the inhale valve at one end and connects to the filter at the other.
+Its sole function is to safely transport filtered air to the inhale valve for inhalation.

-The filters made for the GP-4u are known to contain asbestos and are long expired and outdated.
-They are not recommended for use by anybody.
+The filters made for the GP-4u are known to contain asbestos and are long expired as well as outdated.
+They are not recommended for use by anybody as they can pose significant health risks.